-Prodly lets you connect your pipeline to Azure, GitLab, GitHub, and Bitbucket, so you can always track every detail of each change.
+Prodly lets you connect your pipeline to Azure, GitLab, GitHub, and Bitbucket.
 Then it stores those changes indefinitely in an audit trail you can refer to at any time.

 Regular internal audits of your Salesforce environments are essential to ensuring SOX compliance.
 These audits aren’t just about ticking boxes.
 By taking a proactive approach to maintaining compliance, you can identify and address any issues before they become big headaches.
 This way, problems don’t turn into penalties.

 What about external auditing?
 You bet!
 Regular audits by an external party provide a fresh pair of eyes to validate your compliance.
 They can help catch any overlooked or recurring issues and confirm all changes meet SOX regulations.